Renew & Restore Detox Kit

-Have you ever wondered what could your life look like if you had more clarity, better focus, reduced stress, and a sense of purpose—all while having success in your career, meaningful relationships, and the time in your day to enjoy the things you love?
+Have you ever wondered what your life could look like if you had more clarity, better focus, reduced stress, and a sense of purpose—all while having success in your career, meaningful relationships, and the time in your day to enjoy the things you love?
 Have you ever wondered how some people manage to have it all while you’re struggling to keep up and feeling exhausted at the end of your day?
 The answer is to slow down so that you can speed up.

 Some of the world’s biggest influencers have shared how they slow down, take time for mindfulness-based practices, and follow a consistent daily routine.
 Steve Jobs, Barack Obama, and Richard Branson have all been known to hold highly productive walking meetings, where they get moving out in nature while talking through their business dealings.
 According to a Stanford University study, a person's creative output increased by around 60 percent when they were walking.
 Imagine how having access to higher levels of creativity could enhance your performance in whatever area of life you wanted!

 If so many of today’s icons have shown you the way, why is it so hard for you to follow suit?
 It begins with your beliefs.
 You are conditioned to believe that happiness comes from success.
-Society has taught you that to be successful you need to be out in the world accomplishing, achieving, and acquiring during every moment of your waking day.
+Society has taught you that to be successful, you need to be out in the world accomplishing, achieving, and acquiring during every moment of your waking day.
 Whether you learned it from your parents or your peers, this is likely a pattern you’re familiar with and it’s at the core of today’s epidemic of overwhelm, exhaustion, and burnout.

 You’re convinced that there’s not enough time, money, support, or you to go around.
 In an effort to survive, you push harder, work longer, and take on more.
 In the end, you’re spinning and spinning yet nothing is being accomplished.
 When you get going too quickly, mistakes are made, you say things you don’t mean, and you make poor choices in terms of your health and well-being.
 The fallout from this can result in the loss of important relationships, physical illness, and a sense of being disconnected from yourself and your purpose.